Pyxus/fray/docs/getting_started/mod_input/index.md

 ### Registering Composite Inputs

 You can register composite inputs using the `FrayInputMap.add_composite_input()` method, similar to how binds are registered.
-The method requires two arguments: a unique name for the composite (which must be unique between both composites and binds) and a composite object, which can built with the included builder classes.
+The method requires two arguments: a unique name for the composite (which must be unique between both composites and binds) and a composite object, which can be built with the included builder classes.
 Fray includes four composite inputs: Combinations, Conditionals, Groups, and Simple.

 - Simple inputs are essentially a composite input wrapper around binds since binds cannot be components of a composite input directly.